code-and-comment/code-and-comment/README.md

 ### Note

 The status of this project is alpha.
+Many breaking changes will be added to this application.
 `https://code-and-comment.github.io/code-and-comment/` is demo site.
 If you want to use this application as product, you should serve it.